 Monks spend most of their time meditating and sleeping, so it’s no surprise that they get the recommended eight hours of sleep per day.
 In fact, monks are known to be some of the longest-sleeping people on the planet!
 But are they sleeping or meditating?
 Is it the same?
 Can you meditat instead of sleeping?

-Buddha advised monks to sleep for four hours a day and set a wake up time in their mind.
+Buddha advised monks to sleep for four hours a day and set a wake up time in their mind (brahma muhurta time is the best).
 This allows them plenty of time for meditation, prayer, and other religious duties.
 Monks typically wake up early and meditate for 1 to 3 hours before doing the same at night.

 Why do monks sleep so little?